Slovenia elects first woman president in a runoff vote

 Associated Press

-LJUBLJANA, Slovenia (AP) — Liberal rights advocate Natasa Pirc Musar won a runoff Sunday to become Slovenia’s first female head of state, and said her first task would be to bridge a deep left-right divide in the Alpine nation of 2 million.
+LJUBLJANA, Slovenia (AP) — Liberal rights advocate Natasa Pirc Musar won a runoff Sunday to become Slovenia’s first female head of state, and said she will seek to bridge the deep left-right divide in the Alpine nation of 2 million.

 With nearly all of the votes counted in the small European Union nation, Pirc Musar led Slovenia’s conservative former Foreign Minister Anze Logar by 54% to 46%.
 Her victory boosts the country’s liberal bloc following the center-left coalition victory in Slovenia’s parliamentary election in April.